tgirke/rcf/alerts.md

 ### <span style="color:red">5:10 PM, 10-Aug-2020: Cluster inaccessible due to power outage in Genomics Bdg</span>

-We will keep you posted on any updates.
+Facilities has restored power and cooling systems in the server room.
+HPC systems admin Jordan Hayes is currently restarting the cluster and storage systems.
+We will keep you posted on the status of the situation.

 <!--
 None currently observed.